Osteoclave/actraiser-randomizer/README.md

 * To specify the generated ROM's file name, use `-o OUTPUT_FILE_NAME`

 ## Gameplay
-* If everything worked correctly, the title screen will show the seed (or masked seed) and flags used.
+* If everything worked correctly, the title screen will show the seed, flags, hash and randomizer version.
 * The "descending ball of light brings statue to life" animation no longer happens.<br/>
   (With some starting rooms, it caused the player to take unavoidable damage.)
 * There is now a room counter in the upper-left corner, where "[ACT]" would normally be.<br/>